phyllip3/nci-webtools-dccps-seer/README.md

     npm run build:image
 ```

-To start the development server on a non-windows machine, use:
+To start the development server on Linux/macOS, use:

 ```bash
     npm run start:dev
 ```

-For windows-based machines, run the following in a non-powershell command prompt:
+To start the development server on Windows, run the following in a non-powershell command prompt:

 ```bash
     npm run start:msdev